Eurovision Song Contest 2018: The Official Winner Is Announced, Plus, All The Controversies And Successes

 Also, the Czech Republic’s Mikolas Josef, who injured his back during an early rehearsal of his dance hit, “Lie to Me,” surprised the audience by performing the same flip that caused him the initial injury.
 He did not attempt this during his semi-final qualifying performance, so the audience were not expecting the attempt.
 This time, it went ahead without a hitch.

-Meanwhile, in China, when it’s official broadcaster decided to censor the program, the European Broadcasting Union (EBU), which is behind the Eurovision Song Contest, decided to cancel their partnership.
+Meanwhile, in China, when its official broadcaster decided to censor the program, the European Broadcasting Union (EBU), which is behind the Eurovision Song Contest, decided to cancel their partnership.
 As a result, this effectively prevents Mango TV from airing the remainder of this year’s song contest according to the BBC.
 Some of the censorship issues included the Chinese network not airing Ireland’s performance because it included two male dancers and Albania because of their tattoos.
 The EBU used the fact that these forms of censorship did not fall within their values of diversity as reason to cancel the partnership.
 They released the following statement on the matter.

 “It is with regret that we will therefore immediately be terminating our partnership with the broadcaster and they will not be permitted to broadcast the second Semi-Final or the Grand Final.”